privacypatterns/patterns/patterns/Privacy-icons.md

 ##Solution
 <!-- A concise description of how the pattern addresses the problem.-->

-Include within the service/device a very accesible and visual explanaition of the privacy policy.
+Include within the service/device a very accessible and visual explanation of the privacy policy.
 Icons are a great complement to written text, as they may convey much information at a glance through a different modality (images).
 Standardized icon sets may thus be added to the privacy policy.

 <!--goals-->
 Truly inform customers of the privacy policy of a system/organization